Mutual Fund Lumpsum Returns & Growth Calculator

 - On maturity, the final wealth gained will be the number of units available and the NAV at the time of selling the units.
 A higher number of units of mutual funds would mean a higher wealth gained.
 An investor must choose an investment approach which provides a higher number of units

-- The basic difference between lumpsum mutual fund investment and SIP is about the approach.
-The lumpsum investment is about the timing of entry, a continuously growing market would help avoid volatility whereas a falling NAV market can provide a negative impact on investment.
+- The basic difference between lump sum MF investment and SIP is about the approach.
+The lump sum investment is about the timing of entry, a continuously growing market would help avoid volatility whereas a falling NAV market can provide a negative impact on investment.

 - The SIP investment approach is about discipline and rule-based investment to make the investment immune to market fluctuations